mayuresh-vadhyar/application-load-balancer/README.md

 Headers:
 - `tracking-id`: added to both request and response to correlate proxied requests.
 - `X-Forwarded-Server`: indicates the chosen upstream host.

+**Request Logging**
+- Enabled by default; disable with `disableLogs` in config.
+- Each request logs: HTTP method, path, target server, response status code, response time (TAT), and response body size.
+- Can be disabled to reduce overhead in high-traffic scenarios.

+**Request Caching**
+- Enabled when `config.json` provides a Redis URL and `requestCacheExpiry` is set to a non-zero duration.
+- Caches response bodies based on the request URL and method to reduce backend load.
+- Cache keys are stored in Redis with the configured expiry duration.

+**Server Pool Caching**
+- The list of registered servers with their latest status is cached and refreshed at `serverPoolInterval` with a TTL of `serverPoolExpiry`.
+- Reduces memory churn and improves performance for large server pools.
+- Makes it efficient for highly scaling distributed systems

 **Rate Limiting**
 - Enabled when `config.json` provides a Redis URL and `rateLimit.enable` is `true`.